glaucodesouza/btp-cap-tips/how-to-debug-deployed-backend-app/readme.md

 ## Step 2:
 - cf login
 ## Step 3:
 - To check if an application is accessible via SSH, you can use the following command:
-			- cf ssh-enabled myapp
+	- cf ssh-enabled myapp-srv
+- If the app isn't accessible via SSH, it can be enabled with the command `cf enable-ssh`.
+	- cf enable-ssh myapp-srv
+  	- cf restart myapp-srv
+  	- cf ssh myapp-srv
+  OBS.: comand will look like this
+	vcap@afa9bea3-b619-6476-5e97-1328:~$

 ## Step 4: